 Historically, the Maasai circumcise adolescent boys as a rite of passage.
 With that in mind, adolescent girls also undergo genital mutilation.
 Usually they are forced into arranged marriages at a young age.

 Founded in 1990, Umoja Women Village houses approximately 50 women.
 Umoja Vaso means unity in Swahilli.
-This village provides a safe space for victims of female genital mutilation, rape, forced marriage, and domestic violence.
-Often women are abandoned by their husbands after they are raped.
+Consequently, this village provides a safe space for victims of female genital mutilation, rape, forced marriage, and domestic violence.
+Often women are abandoned by their husbands when they are raped.
 Considered defiled, the women end up homeless.
 In addition, the village houses children.
 Therefore, the village provides education and job skills.
 Interestingly enough the women own the village.
 According to Wikipedia, they also sell crafts and rent camping spaces to tourists for money.

 Visit BOMAs of Kenya